 But how does an organization prepare for RPA?
-What necessary mindset, organizational structure, and culture does a company need to cultivate in order to successfully embrace this emerging technology?
+What necessary mindset, organisational structure, and culture does a company need to cultivate in order to successfully embrace this emerging technology?

-Kevin Montalbo: All right.
-Joining us all the way from Australia is TORO Cloud CEO and founder David Brown.
+All right.
+Joining us all the way from Australia is Toro Cloud CEO and founder David Brown.
 Hi, David!
 How are you doing?

 A serial entrepreneur with a technology centric focus, she has worked with some of the world’s largest brands to help them embrace disruption and the reality of the connected customer, and to successfully understand and navigate the process of Digital Transformation (DX).